keerthivasan-devflow/MySQL/SQL/01-ddl-commands.md

    TRUNCATE TABLE table_name -- deleted all the records from the table, but it just keeps table structure
 ```

+## Key Points (Truncate Table)
+- TRUNCATE is faster than DELETE because it doesn't log individual row deletions.
+- It resets auto-increment counters.
+- It cannot be rolled back in many databases unless inside a transaction (and even then, not always).
+- It may require higher privileges than DELETE.

+## Key Points About TRUNCATE in Oracle
+- Non-transactional: Once executed, it cannot be rolled back.
+- Resets storage: Frees up space and resets high water marks.
+- Resets sequences: If the table has an auto-increment-like mechanism (via triggers and sequences), the sequence itself is not reset.
+- Faster than DELETE: Because it doesn’t log individual row deletions.
+- Requires exclusive access: You can't truncate a table if it's referenced by a foreign key constraint (unless you disable or drop the constraint first)

 # Questions

 1. What is CREATE statement?
    - The CREATE statement is used to create new database objects, such as tables, views, or indexes.
+2. Does SQL support truncating multiple tables in a single statement?